 elephant rock malta

-The Elephant Rock is named for its shape, which resembles the head of an elephant.
-It is a popular destination for tourists, who come to see the rock and take pictures of it.
+The Elephant Head Rock is named for its distinctive shape, which resembles the head of an elephant.
+It’s a popular spot for tourists who visit to admire the formation and take photos.

 elephant rock malta

-The Elephant Rock is named for its shape, which resembles the head of an elephant.
-It is a popular destination for tourists, who come to see the rock and take pictures of it.
+The Elephant Head Rock is named for its distinctive shape, which resembles the head of an elephant.
+It’s a popular spot for tourists who visit to admire the formation and take photos.

 San Niklaw Bay & Creek

-Located on the north side of the island, this small beach was mostly visited by guests from the near by hotel.
-It is usually not so crowded and very peaceful.
-If you love snorkeling, there is a creek along the coastline located 390 meters on the right side of the bay passing the hotel which is a great place to swim and explore.
+Located on the north side of the island, this small bay was mostly frequented by guests of the nearby abandoned hotel.
+It’s usually quiet and not very crowded, making it a peaceful spot to relax.
+If you enjoy snorkeling, there’s a creek on the left side of the bay—just past the hotel—that’s perfect for swimming and exploring sea caves.

 st-nicholas-bay3_resize_0